Ferries from

 The price of a ferry from Scotland to Isle of Skye can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

-Tarbert (Harris) to Uig ferry ferries sail about 10 times weekly with a sailing time of 1 hour 40 minutes.
+The Tarbert (Harris) to Uig ferry sails around 9 times per week with an average crossing time of 1 hour 40 minutes.

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.